 - Using baby wipes or a wet washcloth, gently remove the dried baking soda.

-You will end up with a smooth and nice skin under your eye if you apply this mixture as your exfoliant.
+You will end up with smooth and nice skin under your eye if you apply this mixture as your exfoliant.

 Can I Use Baking Soda For Puffy Eyes?

-Yes, a research by All About Vision shows that you can use baking soda as your remedy for puffy eyes.
+Yes, research by All About Vision shows that you can use baking soda as your remedy for puffy eyes.
 It’s very frustrating if you wake up one morning to attend an important meeting with swollen eyes.

 A simple, homemade solution is, however, in your pantry storeroom: baking soda.
 It sounds very interesting that your common kitchen sodium bicarbonate can safely be used for many household chores including as your beauty tool, in cleaning, and cooking among others.